 1. Stay organized as you scale

-A shared inbox is difficult to manage because it’s such a simple tool.
-Even if you use folders and tags, managers can still find an inbox challenging to organize and split work between multiple team members.
+A shared Gmail or Outlook mailbox is difficult to manage because it’s such a simple tool.
+Even if you use folders and tags, managers can still find it challenging to organize and split work between multiple team members.
 Those tasks only get more complex and frustrating as you introduce different time zones or successfully grow sales.

 With an email management tool, you still benefit from the advantage of a single point of communication.
 But your team can also integrate easy-to-use layers of organization that maintain the quality of the customer experience.
-Mailboxes, tags, and assignments within a help desk can help you keep things organized:
+Mailboxes, tags, and assignments can help you keep things organized:

 Getting smart about automation boosts the efficiency of email collaboration by minimizing the administrative lag.
-In an inbox, there’s no way to automate assignments or sorting, so people can get stuck spending their days wading through administrative work.
+In a shared Gmail or Outlook mailbox, there’s no way to automate assignments or sorting, so people can get stuck spending their days wading through administrative work.